msm17b019/devops-to-mlops/docs/basics/concepts.md

 ### Accuracy

-Hoe often the model is correct.
+How often the model is correct.

 Example: If it predicts correctly 90 out of 100 times --> 90 % accuracy.